Duke vs. Notre Dame odds, prediction: 2026 college basketball picks for Feb. 24 from proven model

 The top-ranked Duke Blue Devils look to stay in first place in the ACC when they battle the Notre Dame Fighting Irish in a key matchup on Tuesday night.
 Duke is coming off a 68-63 win over then-No. 1 Michigan on Saturday, while Notre Dame dropped a 73-68 decision at Pittsburgh that same day.
 The Blue Devils (25-2, 13-1 ACC), who have won four in a row, are 8-1 on the road this season.
 The Fighting Irish (12-15, 3-11 ACC), who are 0-4 against ranked opponents, are 9-5 on their home floor.

 Tipoff from Purcell Pavilion in Notre Dame, Ind., is set for 7 p.m.
 ET.
-Duke leads the all-time series 32-8, including 9-4 at Purcell Pavilion.
-Duke is a 17.5-point favorite in the latest Duke vs. Notre Dame odds from DraftKings Sportsbook, while the over/under for total points scored is 140.5.
-Before making any Duke vs. Notre Dame picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.
+Duke is a 17.5-point favorite in the latest Duke vs. Notre Dame odds from DraftKings Sportsbook, while the over/under for total points scored is 139.5.
+Before making any Notre Dame vs. Duke picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: